ECB to raise rates further even as economy stutters | Business

 The ECB will update its economic forecasts, which are likely to put inflation closer to, but still above, 2% next year before it reaches the target in 2025.
 While this would normally augur a pause in policy tightening, the ECB has been taking its own projections with a pinch of salt after years in which they missed the mark.

-Instead, eurozone rate-setters have focused on actual economic data that have been painting a mixed picture.
-Two-quarters of contraction in industrial powerhouse Germany dragged the eurozone into a shallow recession last winter and the economy is likely to eke out only modest growth this year.
+Instead, euro zone rate-setters have focused on actual economic data that has been painting a mixed picture.
+Two quarters of contraction in industrial powerhouse Germany dragged the euro zone into a shallow recession last winter and the economy is likely to eke out only modest growth this year.

 Higher borrowing costs are curbing demand for credit from households and companies as well as banks' willingness to lend, but consumption is holding up well in nominal terms.
 These opposing factors were likely to provide ammunition to both sides of the ECB's Governing Council - the hawkish majority that has been pushing for more rate hikes and a minority of doves who have been advocating a pause.